marcjansen/foss4g-2017/README.md

 ## Thanks

-This repo makes use of the [reveal.js HTML presentation framework](http://lab.hakim.se/reveal-js/) which is licensed under the MIT-license.
+This repository makes use of the [reveal.js HTML presentation framework](http://lab.hakim.se/reveal-js/) which is licensed under the [MIT-license](https://github.com/hakimel/reveal.js/blob/master/LICENSE).

 ## License